pjohnst5/CoolsterCodes/content/articles/cloud-databases.md

 > more “9s” (1 failure in 10^5 or less).
 In turn, the real
 > litmus test is whether or not users (that want their own
 > service to be highly available) write the code to handle
-> outage exceptions: if they haven’t written that code,
+> outage exceptions: if they haven't written that code,
 > then they are assuming high availability.
 Based on a
 > large number of internal users of Spanner, we know that
 > they assume Spanner is highly available.